 Can Gum Disease affect General Health?

 Whether you know it or not, there are more bacteria in your mouth then the number of people on this planet.
 Some of these bacteria are good, others are just downright awful.
 In our mouths it is critical to maintain the balance between the good and the bad.
-Aside from good overall health, the balance is maintained by a few different methods: by regular cleaning with your toothbrush and dental aids, routine examinations with your dentist, and cleanings with a dental hygienist.
-All of methods will help with prevention of Gum Disease.
+Aside from good overall health, maintaining oral balance can be done by a few different methods.
+First, by regular cleanings with your toothbrush and dental aids, second by routine examinations with your Lincoln dentist near me.
+Finally, by cleanings with a dental hygienist.
+All of these methods will help with prevention of gum disease.

-Bad bacteria that reside on your teeth and gums can lead to cavities and gum disease if not cleaned regularly and properly.
+If not cleaned regularly and properly; bad bacteria residing on your teeth and gums can lead to the start of cavities and gum disease.
 An overgrowth of these bacteria can also cause areas to become inflamed and infected.
-Just like an infection anywhere else in your body, when you have an infection or inflammation in the oral cavity, the body’s immune system kicks in to fight the disease and help us heal.
-The only problem is, if the source of inflammation is not removed it can lead to a chronic inflammation in our bodies.
+Infection or inflammation in the oral cavity causes the body’s immune system to kick-in, just like it would for an infection anywhere else in the body.
+The only problem is, if you do not remove the source of inflammation, it can lead to chronic inflammation within our body.

-If bacteria are allowed to sit below the gumline for an extended amount of time the inflammation continues to increase.
-Your body, in efforts to get rid of the inflammation from the bad bacteria produces chemicals which eat away at the bone structure in your jaw.
+If you allow bacteria to sit below the gum line for an extended period, inflammation will continue to increase.
+Inflammation from bad bacteria, causes your body to produce chemicals to eat away your jaw’s bone structure.
 This bone structure is responsible for keeping your teeth in place.
-If left for even longer amounts of time a person will only continue to lose bone, this will cause a person’s teeth to become mobile and very uncomfortable; this is called ‘periodontitis’.
+If left for a longer amount of time, a person will only continue to lose bone.
+This will cause a person’s teeth to become mobile and very uncomfortable.
+Periodontitis refers to mobility of the teeth.
 Inflammation then can cause problems to the rest of your body.

 Osteoporosis and periodontitis share a very similar feature.
 Both result from bone loss.
 The link between these two diseases is still being heavily studied, and the information linking the two is still highly debated.
 Major differences between the two are where they result in bone loss and who they primarily affect.
 Osteoporosis affects the bones in the legs and arms.
 In contrast, Periodontal Disease impacts the jaw bone and the bone surrounding our teeth.
 Studies confirm osteoporosis affects females in majority, whereas periodontitis is more common to males.
 Studies have shown that more often than not women with osteoporosis suffer from periodontitis in comparison to women without the disease.
 Tests are currently being studied being carried out to see if the inflammation triggered by periodontitis could weaken bone in other parts of the body.

 In recent years declining health in America has sparked an interest for research in health.
-Because research is finding so many links between oral health and systemic health many findings are still very new and not fully understood.
+Because research is finding so many connections between oral and systemic health, there still remains a lot of information that is not fully understood.
 Connections between periodontal disease and Alzheimer’s, dementia, and other systemic conditions are suggested, but not confirmed.
-Either way, the oral cavity health impacts our systemic health, and good oral health is critical for having an optimally healthy life.
+Either way, oral cavity health impacts our systemic health.
+Good oral health is critical for having an optimally healthy life.

 The oral conditions of periodontitis and cavities, which impact systemic conditions can be avoided, or drastically reduced by adding simple steps to your daily routine.
 If you notice bleeding in an area of your mouth that never used to bleed this is a sign this area needs more attention when brushing and flossing.
 The logic seems a little backwards, considering we often think we should avoid these areas, but avoiding the area can actually make the problem worse.